gravity-technologies/api-spec/artifacts/apidocs/trading_api.md

         }
         {
             "code":1002,
-            "message":"Invalid Request",
-            "status":400
-        }
-        {
-            "code":1000,
-            "message":"You are not authorized to access this functionality", "status":401
+            "message":"Request could not be processed, largely due to invalid encoding", "status":400
         }
         ```
     </section>